 #4.
 Lisbon from the other side (1,20€)

-For the first time Lisbon visitors, one of the most frequent questions is “what’s on the other margin?” and if back in the days I would immediately say South margin (Margem Sul sounding way better in Portuguese) now I have to think twice and rename to Lisbon South Bay – it’s new fancy (?) marketed denomination.
+For the first time Lisbon visitors, one of the most frequent questions is “what’s on the other margin?” and if back in the days we’d immediately say South margin (Margem Sul sounding way better in Portuguese) now we have to think twice and rename to Lisbon South Bay – it’s new fancy (?) marketed denomination.
 The boat departs from Cais do Sodré area pretty much every 10/15 minutes and takes around 8 more to get to Cacilhas.
-Even if it’s windy, I recommend to stay outside in order to enjoy the quick breeze and views!
+Even if it’s windy, we recommend to stay outside in order to enjoy the quick breeze and views!

-Hot tip: Do you really thought I would suggest a boat trip without a food reward at the end?
+Hot tip: Do you really thought we’d suggest a boat trip without a food reward at the end?
 So, once you arrived in Cacilhas, don’t miss the opportunity to eat really affordable and high-quality fish and seafood at one of the pier restaurants, always fully packed with locals.
-I always go to the same one: Farol restaurant.
+We always suggest the same one: Farol restaurant.
 Even if you’re not hungry, try the clams Bulhão Pato style and the stuffed crab.

 #5.
 Roasted chestnuts (2,00€)